SigNoz/signoz.io/app/case-study/outplay.md

 ---
 title: How Outplay uses SigNoz to improve their backend API response time by 35%
 slug: outplay
 image: /img/case_study/outplay-banner-min.jpg
 authors: [pranay]
 ---
-import { LiteYoutubeEmbed } from "react-lite-yt-embed";

 # How Outplay uses SigNoz to improve their backend API response time by 35%